keon/awesome-bits/README.md

 G8 = (R5 << 3) | (R5 >> 2)
 B8 = (R5 << 3) | (R5 >> 2)
 ```
-Note: using anything other than the English letters will produce garbage results

 ## Additional Resources